KevMekh/.dotfiles/README.md

 ln -s ~/.dotfiles/neovim/init.vim ~/.config/nvim/init.vim
 ```
 README.md-files in each folder also explains how to set the configs up if there are any extra steps.

+My settings also require powerline patched fonts.
+Currently using the Hack font.